Sonnet 247

 Sonnet 246

-To shape unto our minds and there bestow
+To shape within the mind and there bestow

-Great joys that with our sorrows do contend;
+Great joys that may with sorrow still contend.

 Thus so with eyes I see a beauty bright,